getodk/docs/docs-syntax-guide.rst

 Definition list ( ``<dl>`` )
-  a list with several term-defition pairs
+  a list with several term-definition pairs

 Terms
   should not be indented